MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  ### 4) Close tree

- As in the MdsOpen the Close action is sent by the client via the MdsValue() function executing the `TreeClose()` TDI command.
+ As in the MdsOpen the Close action is sent by the client via the \ref MdsValue() function executing the `TreeClose()` TDI command.
 The tree path is not specified in the args as it has already been set within the active context in the opening procedure.